Counterculture of the 1960s: Criticism and legacy

 The lasting impact (including unintended consequences), creative output, and general legacy of the counterculture era continue to be actively discussed, debated, despised and celebrated.

 Even the notions of when the counterculture subsumed the Beat Generation, when it gave way to the successor generation, and what happened in between are open for debate.
-According to notable UK Underground and counterculture author Barry Miles, "It seemed to me that the Seventies was when most of the things that people attribute to the sixties really happened: this was the age of extremes, people took more drugs, had longer hair, weirder clothes, had more sex, protested more violently and encountered more opposition from the establishment.
+According to notable UK Underground and counterculture author Barry Miles, It seemed to me that the Seventies was when most of the things that people attribute to the sixties really happened: this was the age of extremes, people took more drugs, had longer hair, weirder clothes, had more sex, protested more violently and encountered more opposition from the establishment.
 It was the era of sex and drugs and rock'n'roll, as Ian Dury said.
 The countercultural explosion of the 1960s really only involved a few thousand people in the UK and perhaps ten times that in the USA—largely because of opposition to the Vietnam war, whereas in the Seventies the ideas had spread out across the world.

 A Columbia University teaching unit on the counterculture era notes: "Although historians disagree over the influence of the counterculture on American politics and society, most describe the counterculture in similar terms.
 Virtually all authors—for example, on the right, Robert Bork in Slouching Toward Gomorrah: Modern Liberalism and American Decline (New York: Regan Books,1996) and, on the left, Todd Gitlin in The Sixties: Years of Hope, Days of Rage (New York: Bantam Books, 1987)—characterize the counterculture as self-indulgent, childish, irrational, narcissistic, and even dangerous.
 Even so, many liberal and leftist historians find constructive elements in it, while those on the right tend not to."

-Screen legend John Wayne equated aspects of 1960s social programs with the rise of the welfare state, "I know all about that.
+Actor John Wayne equated aspects of 1960s social programs with the rise of the welfare state, "I know all about that.
 In the late Twenties, when I was a sophomore at USC, I was a socialist myself—but not when I left.
 The average college kid idealistically wishes everybody could have ice cream and cake for every meal.
 But as he gets older and gives more thought to his and his fellow man's responsibilities, he finds that it can't work out that way—that some people just won't carry their load ...
 I believe in welfare—a welfare work program.
 I don't think a fella should be able to sit on his backside and receive welfare.
 I'd like to know why well-educated idiots keep apologizing for lazy and complaining people who think the world owes them a living.
 I'd like to know why they make excuses for cowards who spit in the faces of the police and then run behind the judicial sob sisters.
 I can't understand these people who carry placards to save the life of some criminal, yet have no thought for the innocent victim."